 Mood swings are common.
 Everyone has times when they feel energetic, just like everyone has times they feel a little down.
 It’s when you begin to experience these feelings at a heightened and distressing level or they begin to cause problems in your life that you should seek treatment.
 There is help!

 At Stepwell Mental Health and Wellness, our licensed psychologists can help you identify triggers and warning signs of your mood episodes and also teach you ways to manage them so that they’re less intense and don’t last as long.
 We may also work with you to help you tolerate your emotions better so that they don’t cause as much distress when uncomfortable moods or emotions can’t be avoided.
 Many people with bipolar disorder also experience anxiety, high stress levels, low self-esteem and a number of other concerns related to their bipolar diagnosis.
 All of these things are highly manageable with the right therapy approach.

 In many cases, because this is a disorder of the brain, medication is also needed.
-Our board certified psychiatric medication specialists can provide a thorough assessment and prescribe medication based on your individual situation and needs.
+Our board certified child, adolescent and adult psychiatrist and, our psychiatric nurse practitioner can provide a thorough assessment and prescribe medication based on your individual situation and needs.
 At Stepwell Mental Health and Wellness, we will discuss the risks and benefits of taking medication for bipolar disorder and help you find the medication that works best for you with the fewest side effects.

 Schedule an Appointment